dwiel/talon_community/README.md

 Clone a fork of this repository in a directory inside of your `user` directory, such as `community`.

-### lexjacobs fork notes:
-Alex is keeping master more or less in line with upstream/master.
-He is committing his incremental updates to the 'lex' branch

 ## Installation

 If you wish to develop on these scripts, run in the project root: